zfbx/zdiscord/docs/commands.md

 To remove permissions from a command all together where anyone can use them delete both the `default_permission:` and `role:` lines from the command

-*Please note that permissions are synced across whole base commands so if you wanted `/money inspect` to be mod+ and `/money add` to be admin+ you'd need to seperate them into seperate commands to achieve that.*
+*Please note that permissions are synced across whole base commands so if you wanted `/money inspect` to be mod+ and `/money add` to be admin+ you'd need to separate them into separate commands to achieve that.*

 ### Add commands